Marny Kennedy

 Marny Elizabeth Kennedy is an Australian actress and singer.
 She is best known for her roles as Taylor Fry in the television series Mortified, Veronica di Angelo #2 on The Saddle Club and for recent appearances on Between Two Worlds and Home and Away.
 She also starred as Ally Henson in the TV series A gURLs wURLd.
 She is also known for her role as Winter Frey in the TV adaptation of Conspiracy 365.
 In 2011 she appeared in the short-film Golden Girl as teenage Cilla, whose life is drastically changed after she becomes scarred by a fire.

+In 2022 Kennedy was announced for the controversial Warnie in the role of Simone Callaghan.
+The decision to produce the miniseries about Warne after his death was criticised by Warne's daughter Brooke who described it as "beyond disrespectful".
+The trailer for the miniseries also attracted negative commentary on social media when it was first shown on 31 May 2023.